lsbw-guidr/SCRUM-Master/README.md

 ## Project Overview
 **Pitch:** Guidr helps back country guides of all types log their private/professional trips.

 **MVP:** Guides will be able to use Guidr to build their Outdoor Resume.
-Users can login, create read and update their trips with a trip type, location, duration and whether it's private or professional.
+Users can login, create, read, and update their trips with a trip type, location, duration, and whether it's private or professional.

 **Stretch:** Allow users to print off their outdoor resume in PDF format so that they can hand it off to potential employers/guide licenseing organizations.